OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - You should ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
 - You should ensure that provider has the latest updates - [Updating security provider](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
 - You should stop specifying a provider and use the default implementation (AndroidOpenSSL, Conscrypt).
-- You should stop using Crypto provider as it is depracated.
+- You should stop using Crypto provider and its `SHA1PRNG` as they are depracated.
-- You should specify a provider only with the Android Keystore system.
+- You should specify a provider only for the Android Keystore system.
 - You should stop using Password-based encryption ciphers without IV.
 - You should use KeyGenParameterSpec instead of KeyPairGeneratorSpec.